-If changes in the skin are causing bothersome symptoms or are very obvious, it’s a good idea to see a doctor.
+If you have skin problems that cause bothersome symptoms or notice any unusual changes, it’s a good idea to see a doctor.
 If family doctors come across skin changes, rashes or a large number of moles during a physical examination, they usually refer their patients to a skin specialist (dermatologist).

 What kind of screening tests are there?

-Skin examinations are an integral part of the physical examinations carried out during compulsory appointments for children in Germany (“U-Untersuchungen”) – starting with the “U1” examination in newborns, up to the “U9” examination at the age of five.
-Pediatricians look out for allergies, or hemangiomas (strawberry birthmarks), as well as injuries such as bruises.
+Skin examinations are a routine part of the physical examinations carried out during compulsory screening appointments for children in Germany (“U-Untersuchungen”) – starting with the “U1” examination in newborns, up to the “U9” examination at the age of five.
+Pediatricians look out for allergies, eczema or hemangiomas (strawberry birthmarks), as well as injuries such as bruises.

 From the age of 35, adults in Germany are entitled to free skin cancer screening in a dermatology practice every two years.
 These examinations can be carried out by specially trained family doctors, too.
-In Germany, they are paid for by statutory health insurance funds.
+In Germany, they are paid for by statutory health insurers.

 What happens during a skin examination?

 Before looking at your skin, the doctor will ask questions about any skin problems and changes you have noticed, like where they first appeared, and whether they developed suddenly or over a longer period of time.
 If there are signs of an infection such as herpes, the doctor will ask you about possible sources of infection and whether there’s a chance you might have infected someone else.
 If you have signs of an allergy, you will be asked about possible triggers.

 When looking for causes, you might also consider factors such as harmful substances in the workplace, stimulants such as alcohol and nicotine, sexual behavior, medication, known chronic medical conditions (e.g. diabetes), cancer, previous skin conditions, or skin problems that run in your family.

 In the skin examination that follows, the doctor should take a very close look at your skin.
 Their eyes and hands are their main “tools” here.